-Not only do they add a certain unique edge to your baby's moniker, but they're the perfect solution for couples who can't decide between two names.
+Not only do double-barrelled names add a certain unique edge to your baby's moniker, but they're the perfect solution for couples who can't decide between two names.
 Why not have both?

 The trend seems to be particularly popular for girls' names.
-In 2014 over 1,200 baby girls in England and Wales were given hyphenated baby names.
-In fact, 1 in 6 parents chose a double-barrelled name for their baby girl.
+In 2014 over 1,200 baby girls in England and Wales were given hyphenated baby names - compared to just 260 in the year 2000.
+In fact, one in six parents chose a double-barrelled name for their baby girl.

-And the trend doesn't exclude boys, as the number of boys given double-barrelled names in the UK is now ten times as great as it was in the 90's.
+Although it's stronger with names for girls, the trend certainly doesn't exclude boys, as the number of boys given double-barrelled names in the UK is now around 10 times as great as it was in the 90s.

 The most popular pairing name is as an absolute classic: Rose, with the most popular hyphenated names of the year being listed as Amelia-Rose, Lily-May, Billie-Jo, Esmae-Rose, Dolly-Rose and Summer-Rose.

 At the time, baby name expert and author Laura Wattenberg pointed out that the trend for double-barrel baby names was rather UK-centric.

 'This is absolutely a British trend.
 It is not a trend in North America, it's not a trend in Australia,' she told the Telegraph.
 'It is one of a couple of ways in which UK naming trends are totally charting their own direction from the rest of the English-speaking world.'